micmejia/bible-dump/NKJV/Hebrews/Heb 11.md

 Still others had trial of mockings and scourgings, yes, and of chains and imprisonment.

 ###### 37
-They were stoned, they were sawn in two, [^k]were tempted, were slain with the sword.
+They were stoned, they were sawn in two, were tempted, were slain with the sword.
 They wandered about in sheepskins and goatskins, being destitute, afflicted, tormented--

 ###### 38
 of whom the world was not worthy.
 They wandered in deserts and mountains, _in_ dens and caves of the earth.